masoudrahimi39/SpeedyShortcuts/README.md

     [comment]: # (TODO: add image of ubuntu like what is available in notion)

-   8.2 Type a Name to identify the shortcut like `search_google`. (you should change the name for each files)
+   8.2 Type a Name to identify the shortcut like `search_google`.

-   8.3 Type the below Command to run an application (you should replace `search_google.sh` with the other file)
+   8.3 Type the below Command to run an application
      ```php
     sh /usr/local/bin/Shortcuts_for_ubuntu/search_google.sh
     ```

    8.4 Click the Add Shortcut… button.
-In the Add Custom Shortcut window, hold down the desired shortcut key combination for example, for  google search → `shift` + `alt` + `g`
+In the Add Custom Shortcut window, hold down `shift` + `alt` + `g`.

    8.5 Click Add.

 ## Usage

-These shortcuts can be chosen based on your convenience, but first, you must change them in the files in the Shortcuts_for_ubuntu and Shortcuts_for_windows.
+These shortcuts can be chosen based on your convenience, but first, you must change them in the files in the Shortcuts_for_ubuntu and Shortcuts_for_windows directory.

 ### Windows